aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

    * - Select PC-PALM Analysis results
      - Select results saved to memory by the ``PC-PALM Analysis`` plugin.

        If this option is selected a second dialog is presented containing a list of available results.
-Those from a frequency analysis will be identified.
-A single result can be selected.
-After the first result is selected the dialog is updated to contain only those results that can be combined with the first result (i.e. same curve type and spatial resolution).
-The dialog is iteratively presented to allow selected of results one at a time from those not yet selected.
-Pressing the ``Cancel`` button will halt selection of results and all the curves are combined to create an average curve.
+Results must be compatible so they can be combined.
+This requires the same pixel size and type of analysis.
+Those from a frequency analysis will be identified with a ``*`` after the result ID and the pixel size of the analysed image is displayed.
+Multiple results can be selected in the dialog.
+If the selected results are not from a compatible analysis then an error message is recorded to the ``ImageJ`` log.

        If only 1 results set is available then the dialog is skipped and the single result set selected.